LIMON100/DA/mAP/readme.md

 The image below illustrates the IOU between a ground truth bounding box (in green) and a detected bounding box (in red).

+Precision & recall
+Precision measures how accurate are your predictions. i.e. the percentage of your predictions are correct.

+Recall measures how well you find all the positives.
+For example, we can find 80% of the possible positive cases in our top K predictions.

+True Positive, False Positive, False Negative, and True Negative Some basic concepts used by the metrics:

+    True Positive (TP): A correct detection.
+Detection with IOU ≥ threshold

+    False Positive (FP): A wrong detection.
+Detection with IOU < threshold

+    False Negative (FN): A ground truth not detected

+    True Negative (TN): Does not apply.
+It would represent a corrected misdetection.
+In the object detection task, there are many possible bounding boxes that should not be detected within an image.
+Thus, TN would be all possible bounding boxes that were correctly not detected (so many possible boxes within an image).
+That's why it is not used by the metrics.

 ## Different type of bounding box format

 The bounding box has the following (x, y) coordinates of its corners: top-left is (x_min, y_min), top-right is (x_max, y_min), bottom-left is (x_min, y_max), bottom-right is (x_max, y_max).
 As you see, coordinates of the bounding box's corners are calculated with respect to the top-left corner of the image.